breademan/silih/README.md

 - __Contrast__: Determines what values are used in the dither table and how close together the values are to each other.
 - __Dither Table__: The ROM has 3 tables of base values used for dithering: 0 for low light conditions, 1 for high light conditions, and 2 unused.

+## Remote Controller
+Silihcam can be controlled remotely by another Game Boy over the link cable port.
+This is useful for taking stabilized shots.\
+When the Silihcam cart is run on a device that is not CGB-compatible, pressing a button will instead launch the remote controller.
+It can also be launched on a CGB-compatible device by pressing a button in the launcher without cartswapping.

 ## Building on Linux / macOS
 1. Install [RGBDS](https://rgbds.gbdev.io/install) 0.6.1 and GNU Make (most systems already have this installed)